Lag in PUBG: 6 Effective Solutions You Can Try

 2. Fix PUBG Server Connection

 Most of the time, your unstable connection to PUBG servers is the key reason for lag.
 Try using a game accelerator like GearUP—it requires no manual network setup.
-Its multi-route technology enables real-time automatic diagnosis and server node switching, improving stability and reducing latency.
+Its multi-route technology enables real-time automatic diagnosis and server node switching, improving stability and reducing ping.
 It's ideal for most players unfamiliar with networking.

-Step 1: Download GearUP Booster.
+Step 1: Download GearUP.

 Step 2: Launch the program, search for PUBG.